Electric Current Control of Helimagnetic Chirality from a Multidomain State in the Helimagnet MnAu$_2$

 Helimagnets are a class of antiferromagnets in which the magnetic moments form a helical spin order \cite{yoshimori_MnO2}.
 When the crystal structure is centrosymmetric, two helimagnetic states with opposite handedness, referred to as $-$Chiral state [Fig. 1(a)] and $+$Chiral state [Fig. 1(b)], are degenerate.
 In this case, two chiral domains may coexist, forming domain walls \cite{hubert_DW, melnichuk_hubertWall}, which are the focus of the present study.
 According to previous theoretical studies, the energetically favorable domain wall is oriented perpendicular to the helical propagation vector \cite{li_vortexDW}, as shown in Fig. 1(c).
+Recently, it was demonstrated that the helimagnetic chirality can be controlled by decreasing the magnetic field from an induced ferromagnetic state under an electric current \cite{jiang_chiralitycontrol,masuda_chirality_control_MnAu2}.
+In that situation, a specific chiral domain is predominantly generated during the transition from the induced ferromagnetic state to the helimagnetic state.
+Nevertheless, to our knowledge, no experimental signatures of chiral domain‑wall dynamics in the multi‑chiral‑domain state have been reported so far, whereas domain walls associated with changes in the propagation‑vector direction have been reported in the literature \cite{schoenherr_topologicalDW}.

-Recently, it was demonstrated that the helimagnetic chirality can be controlled by applying an electric current in a magnetic field in metallic helimagnets \cite{jiang_chiralitycontrol,masuda_chirality_control_MnAu2}.
-In this paper, we report that, within certain ranges of temperature and magnetic field, the mixed state of two chiral domains (multidomain state) can be easily converted into either a left- or right-handed single-chiral domain state by an electric current much smaller than that required for the full chirality reversal.
-We attribute this phenomenon to the mobile nature of magnetic domain walls in the helimagnet MnAu$_2$.
+In this paper, we report that, within certain ranges of temperature and magnetic field in the deep helimagnetic state where the full chirality reversal is impossible with accessible current magnitude, the mixed state of two chiral domains (multidomain state) can be easily converted into either a left- or right-handed single-chiral domain state by an electric current.
+In a multidomain state, a change in the chirality volume can be achieved only through domain-wall motion whereas reversal to the opposite chiral state requires a chirality-flip process.
+Therefore, we attribute this phenomenon to the mobile nature of magnetic domain walls in the helimagnet MnAu$_2$.

 MnAu$_2$ is a monoaxial helimagnet with a centrosymmetric tetragonal crystal structure \cite{hall_MnAu2structure}.
 The helical propagation vector is $\mathbf{q}=(0, 0, 0.28)$ in the reciprocal lattice unit \cite{herpin_MnAu2neutron}.
 We fabricated a single-crystalline MnAu$_2$ (100 nm) thin film with a helimagnetic transition temperature $T_\mathrm{c}=340$ K on a ScMgAlO$_4$ (10$\bar{1}$0) substrate by sputtering.
 The $\mathrm{Mn}\mathrm{Au}_2$ thin film was grown along the [110] direction at 400 $\mathrm{^\circ C}$ and capped with a Ta (10 nm) layer, followed by 1-h post-annealing at 600 $\mathrm{^\circ C}$.
 The film was processed into Hall-bar devices with a channel length of 25 $\upmu\mathrm{m}$ and a width of 10 $\upmu\mathrm{m}$, where the electric current flows along the $\mathrm{Mn}\mathrm{Au}_2$ [001] direction, parallel to the helical propagation vector.
 Details of the sample fabrication are described elsewhere \cite{masuda_chirality_control_MnAu2}.